 - Prepare the night before.
 Choose clothing, gather books and assignments, and put everything in a specific place.

-- Set the alarm clock early enough to provide necessary time to get ready.
-If it’s an electric clock, be sure the back-up battery is still good.
+- Set the alarm clock early enough to provide the necessary time to get ready.
+If it’s an electric clock, be sure the backup battery is still good.
+If it’s your child’s phone, make sure it’s across the room and not right next to your child, where it can be an all-too-easy distraction or temptation.

 - Make a list or picture chart of the tasks in your child’s morning routine, such as brushing teeth, eating breakfast, and getting dressed.
-Have him mark each task as it’s completed.
+Have your child mark each task as it’s completed.

-- Post a list or pictures of everything your child should have as he walks out the door: backpack, jacket, lunch, etc.
+- Post a list or pictures of everything your child should have as they walk out the door: backpack, jacket, lunch, etc.

 - Use specific verbal reminders.
 Instead of asking, “Do you have everything?” ask “Do you have your science book?”